Research and Story Development

 to pull off.

-Presentation for Feedback
+Feedback

 After presenting the concepts in class, I received a lot of great feedback on how to improve the narrative experience, which concepts were strong (with pink stickies beside them) and which were not as strong (with blue stickies beside them).